The Best Advertising is a Good Product

 Is there a monthly fee?

 Yes, there is a monthly fee, common to apartment projects, to cover operating costs such as building maintenance, insurance, landscaping, utilities, janitor, caretaker, security personnel, domestic hot water, fireplace gas and garbage removal.
-Your monthly fee also includes cablevision, negotiated with Shaw Cable at a bulk rate, saving you about 40% over single residential rates.
+Your monthly fee also includes cablevision, negotiated with Shaw Cable at a bulk rate, saving you about 50% over single residential rates.
 Also included is the Legion management fee. no need to form a strata council.
 Your only additional overhead is your telephone and electricity bill.
-Fees are presently $230. per month.
+Fees are presently $325. per month at the Legion Manor.
 Secured underground parking is $15 extra per month.

 What are my taxes?

 Because this is your principal residence, you are eligible for the Provincial Homeowners Grant.
 Substantial savings are also realized because the municipality sends one tax bill to the Legion and not 84 individual tax bills to each tenant.
-Believe it or not, net annual property taxes will be in the $450.-$550 range.
+Believe it or not, net annual property taxes will be in the $1200-$2,000. range, with the homeowners grant.
 Compare this to what you are currently paying, quite a savings, isn’t it?

 What about price?